ttddli/alaffia_challenge/README.md

 ## How to run it?

 ### Prerequisites
-- Make sure you have Docker installed in your computer
-- Make sure you have Git installed in your computer
+- Make sure you have Docker and Git installed in your computer

 ### Set local environment for pipeline
 1. Create new project folder